GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 🔥 **Tips:**

-Gato GraphQL is managed via "modules", each of them offering some functionality or extension of the GraphQL schema.
+Gato GraphQL is managed via "modules", each of them offering some functionality or extension of the GraphQL schema, and which [can be enabled and disabled](https://gatographql.com/guides/config/browsing-enabling-and-disabling-modules/) as needed.

-[Modules can be enabled and disabled](https://gatographql.com/guides/config/browsing-enabling-and-disabling-modules/) as needed.
-It is a good practice to disable modules that extend the GraphQL schema (such as modules "Posts", "Users", "Comments", "Blocks", etc) when they are not needed, as to make sure that that data will never be exposed in first place.
+To harden up the security of our API, it is a good practice to disable modules that extend the GraphQL schema (such as modules "Posts", "Users", "Comments", "Blocks", etc) when they are not needed, as to make sure that that data will never be exposed in first place.

 In particular, we can disable module "Mutations", thus deactivating all extensions that provide some mutation (such as modules "Post Mutations", "Comment Mutations", etc).

 </div>

-building headless sites
+The single endpoint is most useful when the website is not accessible to the Internet, such as when building a headless site, with the WordPress site simply running on a development laptop or behind a firewall.

 ## When to use public custom endpoints

 ## When to use private private endpoints